-Legislators adjourned the main portion of their regular legislative session in early June without approving a budget for 2015-16, but met in the reconvened session in mid-June to complete the work on the budget as well as to consider any governor's vetoes.
-A summary of final budget actions will appear in an upcoming edition of Legislative Report.
+Legislators adjourned the main portion of their regular legislative session in early June without approving a budget for 2015-16, but began the reconvened session in mid-June to complete the work on the budget as well as to consider any governor's vetoes.
+The general fund budget for 2015-16 totals \$6.9 billion, up 3.5 percent over 2014-15.